FAForever/wiki-pages/Development/AI/AI-Modding.md

 You can also use command line switches to change some settings [here](https://wiki.faforever.com/en/Command-Line-Switches)

-With thanks to Uveso and Dragun101, you can enable offline logs using a command switch, which will create a text file of the log that you can access even after closing down the game.
-I’d therefore recommend this, since if you run into a hard game crash this at least gives you something to go on to figure out whats causing it.
+Thanks to Uveso and Dragun101, you can enable offline logs using a command switch, which will create a text file of the log that you can access even after closing down the game.
+I’d therefore recommend this since if you run into a hard game crash this at least gives you something to go on to figure out what's causing it.

 Incorporating the points above, I use the following to test offline, which shows the debug log by default, and creates a log file I can access: